Writing a winning nomination for the Analysis in Government (AiG) Awards

 Before you complete the Analysis in Government Awards nomination form, we understand that you might want to put in some planning and prepare your statement.
 To help you along, here is a short guide on what you’ll need to provide:

-• Your name, job title, department, contact details and profession so that we can get in touch with you about your nomination
+• your name, job title, department, contact details and profession so that we can get in touch with you about your nomination

-• Title of the work being nominated, along with the name, department and list of contact details for those you are nominating
+• title of the work being nominated, along with the name, department and list of contact details for those you are nominating

-• A brief description of the award you are nominating for (max 100 words)
+• a brief description of the award you are nominating for (max 100 words)

 If you’d like to practice before you complete the online form you can download a Word version of the nomination form too.